Mehdi-Adjaoue/aws_notebook/README.md

     pip install <package-name>
     ```

-If you want to install multiple packages, you can put them in a file and install them using pip:
+If you want to install multiple packages, you can put them in a requirements file and install them using pip:
 1. create a requirements file:

     ```